turingschool/front-end-curriculum/lessons/module-2/project-configuration-npm-webpack-eslint-gitignore.md

     };
     ```

-5. In the `test/index-test.js` file, let's require chai:
+5. In the `test/index-test.js` file, let's require chai and write one test to see that mocha and chai are properly hooked up:

     ```js
     import { assert } from 'chai';
-    ```

-6. In the `test/index-test.js` file, let's write one test to see that mocha and chai are properly hooked up:

-    ```js
     describe('test', function() {
       it('should return true', function() {
         assert.equal(true, true);